mohanataraj/ballistic-coefficient-patent/README.md

 ### 2. Challenge to Patent Examiners
 We explicitly invite patent examiners worldwide to cite this public technical document as Prior Art against any future patent applications attempting to claim exclusive rights over "radially collapsing rocket bodies," "variable cross-section aerodynamic profiles," or "pneumatically/mechanically actuated external buffer zones protecting a static core axis."

+# Defensive Publication & Prior Art Establishment: Diametrically Morphing Rocket Architecture

+## Abstract
+This disclosure introduces a novel, non-static class of aerospace vehicles utilizing a **diametrically volume-collapsible and radially morphing rocket architecture**.
+This process dynamically modifies the vehicle's frontal surface area to optimize ballistic coefficients ($B_C = \frac{m}{C_d A}$) in real-time, solving critical deceleration, atmospheric entry, and drag mitigation challenges.
+By publishing this structural process, mechanical actuation methodology, and the fundamental physics of rotational expansion, this document functions as an open defensive publication to establish prior art and permanently prevent third-party patent monopolies over this technology class.

+---

+## 1. Statement of Intent & Challenge to Patent Examiners
+This document serves as an open, public disclosure operating as a legal baseline against future patent claims by external entities.
+* **Prior Art Mandate**: Any subsequent attempt by competitors or external entities to file patent claims regarding variable-diameter structural collapses, rotational shell morphing, or radial volume expansion to modify ballistic parameters must be rejected by patent offices (e.g., USPTO, EPO, JPO) based on **Lack of Novelty (35 U.S.C.
+102)** and the presence of existing Prior Art.
+* **Examiner Guidance**: Patent examiners worldwide are explicitly invited to cite this public technical document against any future applications attempting to claim exclusive rights over "radially morphing rocket bodies," "variable cross-section aerodynamic profiles via rotational actuation," or "iris/petal-based dynamic external buffer zones protecting a static core axis."

+---

+## 2. Core Architectural Novelty & Process Description
+Unlike traditional static rocket hulls or linear push-pull deployments, the novelty of this architecture is embedded in the process of **continuous, radial, diametric morphing driven by rotational torque**.